-The Pardoner's contribution

-The Pardoner's contribution
+The Nun's Priest's contribution

-Chaucer promises at the beginning of the tales that he will describe all his pilgrims, their status and their personality.
-He lists them in rough order of precedence, beginning with the Knight and his party, followed by a group of religious characters who have status and importance (the Prioress, the Monk and the Friar), and then down through the social ranks, with well-to-do middle-class individuals followed by more lowly commoners.
-He ends his list with two unashamedly corrupt servants of the church, the Summoner and the Pardoner: A list of the pilgrims who feature in the complete work may be found on page 67.
+Chaucer promises at the beginning of the tales that he will describe all his pilgrims, telling the audience something of their status and their personality.
+He lists them in rough order of precedence, beginning with the Knight and his party (his son, the Squire, and their Yeoman servant).
+He continues with the group of religious characters who have status and importance (the Prioress, the Monk and the Friar), and then moves down through the social ranks, listing well-to-do middle-class individuals and those with some wealth, followed by more lowly commoners.
+He ends his list with two unashamedly corrupt servants of the church, the Summoner and the Pardoner.
+This introduction, as fascinating and informative as many of the tales which follow, has come to be known as The General Prologue.
+A short list of the pilgrims who feature in the complete work can be found in the section 'Chaucer's Pilgrims'.